giorno420/UltrahardMinecraft/README.md

 ## Fund this project
 If you wanna donate to this project and make my suffering suffer less, visit my PayPal page https://paypal.me/giorno42069 and send me like literally anything.
 You will forever have a place in my heart :D

+## Future features
+I have no clue what else to add :D

+If you think of a good idea for me to add, just make an issue with the "New Idea" tag!
+Also don't make them too complicated since this is only my 2nd plugin